erkal/how-physics-engines-work/README.md

 ### Advantages

-- static description of animation (position is a function of time)
+- Static description of animation (position is a function of time).
+This means time travelleing (also into the future) is possible in an instant
-- no need to keep and update position in the model
+- No need to keep and update position in the model
-- easily use easing functions
+- Easily use easing functions
-- time travelleing (also into the future) is instant

 ### Disadvantages

 - This kind of animation is difficult to interrupt and chain.
 In games, we want to interrupt animations on user interaction or collision, etc. A nice elm package which deals with this difficult problem: [elm-animator](https://package.elm-lang.org/packages/mdgriffith/elm-animator/latest/)
 - Difficult to manage, if trajectories of moving objects are complex (not straight lines but for example paraboloids)

+## Animations that simulate Physics in small time steps

+Lets talk about this on an example.

-1. Moving ball example using physics engine
+1. Moving ball example with physics
 2. Controlling the ball with keyboard (acceleration!)
 3. Adding friction
 4. Colliding the wall to the right